You are here:Home»KB»Programming»Debugging with VSCode and Edge

 Debugging using the Sources Tab in DevTools

-This is the traditional method of debugging using your browser.
+This is the traditional method of debugging using your browser and is usually JavaScript debugging as it is the browser (Client Side) that executes the code.

 Notes